cameronmcnz/cameronmcnz/_posts/2020-02-09-roshambo-code-scramble-game.md

 blurb: A fun little exercise to brush up on your HTML and JavaScript skills.
 ---

 Oh no!
-I dropped my laptop on the ground and the course code spilled out all over the floor!
+I dropped my laptop on the ground and the Roshambo course code spilled out all over the floor!
+(Fortunately, the <a href="https://www.mcnz.com/course/numberguesser.html">number guesser</a> is fine.)

 I threw all the lines of code back into a text file, but none of the lines are in order.